 The only possible downside to this technology is the steep price.
 This sounds all great, but the forefront comes at a cutting-edge price.
 It was broken down into two different tiers on Kickstarter.
 You had the ‘Pioneer’ version, which was billed at about $1500 American, and the insane ‘Prodigy’ version.

-‘Prodigy’ version has the astounding price of about $2750.
+‘Prodigy’ version has an astounding price of about $2750.
 With prices like these, is it viable to be at the forefront?

 Obviously, if you can afford such a price, go for it.
 But if you’re me and thousands of others, this isn’t some drop in the bucket.
 Perhaps as time goes on and it becomes more streamlined, the price will decrease.

 When I first read about the Teslasuit, the first thought in my mind was ‘Skyrim’.
 I can picture it: My Orc barbarian climbs the seven thousand steps up High Hrothgar to answer the summons of the Greybeards.
-Could the climate control on the suit sense I’m in below freezing temperatures?
+Could the climate control on the suit detect I’m in below-freezing temperatures?

 Wolves and Trolls on all sides.
 The tension would be overwhelming, but the rush would be worth it.

 According to the Teslasuit, I’d be able to feel the attacks of these enemies, and the suit would immerse me further into the experience.
 Not enough to actually hurt you, but enough to make it different from simply sitting on your couch or chair and just simply pressing buttons.

 In VR you’re actually wielding something in self-defense, and your bodily movements depend on if you pass trials and tests within the game.
 However, now your friends can’t use the excuse that their controller wasn’t responding to button touches; now they have to be fast enough on their feet to actually survive.